The Stupid Cupid: Plot

+Elmer Fudd, portraying the mischievous god Cupid, delights in shooting arrows at male animals to make them fall in love with the nearest female, regardless of species.
+This leads to chaotic and sometimes tragic consequences, such as a dog falling for a cat, prompting the cat's dramatic reaction.
+Amidst this chaos, Daffy Duck sings "Don't Sweetheart Me" by Lawrence Welk.

+Elmer's antics continue as he tries to shoot Daffy, but he complains that he is now henpecked due to being forced into marriage and becoming the father of many ducklings, including a two-headed one, the last time he was shot.
+He then traps Elmer in his own hat.
+Undeterred, Elmer seeks revenge by shooting a giant arrow at Daffy, causing further chaos and misunderstandings involving a hen and her rooster husband.
+The cycle of chaos and retaliation repeats as Elmer persists in his mischievous schemes.

+Production notes

 Voice acting

 Elmer is ordinarily voiced by Arthur Q. Bryan, but since the character has no dialogue in this cartoon, Frank Graham provides Elmer's laugh.

-Elmer reprises his role as Cupid in the Tiny Toon Adventures episode "Spring in Acme Acres" (originally aired Nov.
-6 1990).
-In the segment "Love Among the Toons", he tricks dullard Concord Condor into temporarily taking over his job, with predictably chaotic results.
+Elmer reprises his role as Cupid in the Tiny Toon Adventures episode "Spring in Acme Acres" (1990).
+In the segment "Love Among the Toons", he tricks dullard Concord Condor into temporarily taking over his job.

 Lost ending

-When this cartoon was reissued, a "Blue Ribbon" title card was added to the opening sequence, and an ending scene is believed to have been removed.
+When The Stupid Cupid was reissued, a "Blue Ribbon" title card was added to the opening sequence, and an ending scene is believed to have been removed.
 Theories speculate the cartoon originally had the special ending theme before the Blue Ribbon reissue rather than a fade out.
 This can only be proven with an original print.

 According to historian Greg Ford, when Daffy is stuck between a hen and a rooster who is inadvertently kissing him at the end of the short, Daffy originally turned to face the audience, saying "If you haven't tried it, don't knock it."
 It is unknown if this gag was removed from the release print or the Blue Ribbon reissue.